London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.7Location

-Why for business — The Ned opened in 2017 in the restored Midland Bank building on Poultry — the 1924 Edwin Lutyens-designed banking hall that operated as the head office of HSBC for sixty years.
-The hotel is the Soho House group's largest London property and is the only major London hotel that com…
+Why for business: The Ned opened in 2017 in the restored Midland Bank building on Poultry, the 1924 Edwin Lutyens-designed banking hall that operated as the head office of HSBC for sixty years.
+The hotel is the Soho House group's largest London property and is the only major London hotel that combines a members' club, public restaurants, and guest rooms at this scale.

-Best room: Heritage Suite (Lutyens-original room) or Premier Room for the working tier.
+Best room: Heritage Suite (Lutyens-original room) or Premier Room for the practical tier.

 The Wellesley Knightsbridge